markhoney/ingoa.nz/README.md

       - **json** - _Plain JSON objects_
       - **nedb** - _DB collection files_
     - **rest** - _Scripts for running a REST API_

-## Data

-All data for this project was collated by Hugh Young and originally made available in a series of three audio recordings with accompanying booklets.

-The audio recordings have been digitised as MP3, with Audacity's noise reduction filter run on them to reduce background noise.

-Geographical location data for some of the places has been gleaned from the LINZ New Zealand [Gazetteer of place names](https://www.linz.govt.nz/regulatory/place-names/find-place-name/new-zealand-gazetteer-place-names).

 ## Commands